AiAndroid/stream/README.md

 #Design for TV metro demo

-the Metro style is contructed by two elements:
+the Metro style is constructed by two kinds of elements:
 Album and Display Item

 Album can contain multi albums and display items.